yoshihikosuzuki/complex-sat-asm/README.md

 Complex satellites are tandem repeats with a large (e.g. >100 bp) unit size and a some sequence diversity among units.

-Our objective is a *de novo* assembler for any type of complex satellite.
+Our objective is a _de novo_ assembler for any type of complex satellite.

 Current implementaion supports only:

-- Explorative execution via e.g. Jupyter Notebook (i.e. no integrated command)
+- Explorative execution via e.g. Jupyter Notebook (i.e. no integrated command from shell)
 - PacBio CCS a.k.a.
-HiFi reads (we developed with a [Drosophila 11kb dataset](https://www.ncbi.nlm.nih.gov/sra/SRX6717171))
+HiFi reads (we developed mainly with a [40x subset](https://obj.umiacs.umd.edu/marbl_publications/hicanu/index.html) of [Drosophila 24 kb dataset](https://www.ncbi.nlm.nih.gov/sra/SRX6957826) used in the [HiCanu paper](https://www.biorxiv.org/content/10.1101/2020.03.14.992248v3))

 Current implementation requires:

 - Python3.7 (not 3.8)
 - Unpublished software named Consed (we will offer alternative codes)